 Aluminium road bikes are available with both rim and disc brakes.
 Road racing has been slow on the uptake of disc brakes, in part because of tradition, but also technical challenges like various axle, hub and rotor size standards.

 There is nothing inherently wrong with rim brakes, but disc brakes have been utilised in every other area of cycling for years because they offer superior braking performance, plain and simple.
 Not only does a disc provide better power and modulation in dry, wet and dusty conditions, but the lack of a caliper also allows for fatter tyres.
 Disc brakes are a few grams heavier than rim calipers but they allow for lighter rims because there is no need for a brake track.

 The majority of road bikes on the market come in disc and rim versions.
-However, unless your basement looks like that of a pro mechanic from Team Ineos, with Lightweights hanging from the rafters, you'll likely be better served by discs.
+However, unless your basement looks like that of a pro mechanic from Team Ineos Grenadiers, with Lightweights hanging from the rafters, you'll likely be better served by discs.